-Rape, sexual assault likely underestimated by crime surveyNovember 22nd, 2013 in Health /
+Rape, sexual assault likely underestimated by crime surveyNovember 22, 2013 in Medicine & Health / Health

 (HealthDay)—Rape and sexual assault are likely underestimated on the National Crime Victimization Survey (NCVS) and a new survey should be developed for more accurate estimation of incidence, according to a report published by the National Academy of Sciences.